extism/js-pdk/README.md

 ## What needs to be done?

+Implemented so far:

+* Host.inputBytes
+* Host.inputString
+* Host.outputBytes
+* Host.outputString
+* Var.get
+* Var.set
+* console.log
+* console.error

+The above are implemented but need some more validation and resilience built into them. debating whether I should implement the bulk of the code in js or rust.
+Working on implementing the other pdk methods.

 I've got the exports to work, but it's a fragile and complicated solution.
 Will write it up soon, and maybe it can be replaced with something simpler.

-We need to finish the binding of the Extism PDK functions to the JS world.
-This is not too hard with quickjs-wasm-rs.
-We should mostly use all the code already written in rust and just map to JS types.